ProgrammingLover71/Harmonify/README.md

 * **Easy Unpatching:** Restore methods to their original state with a simple call.
 * **Function patching:** Patch functions as easily as methods!
 * **Code Injection & Injection undo-ing:** Add you own code inside any Python function or method and revert at any time.
   * *Note:* Be careful with code injection.
-If you're a library developer and want your code to not be injectable, add a `no_inject` attribute and set it to `True`.
+If you're a library developer and want to prevent your code from being injected into, decorate your code with the `harmonify.injector_security.no_inject` decorator.

 ## Installation